Zeeshan/-PHP-Comment-Reporter/readme.txt

 PHP Comment Reporter
 Introduction:
+While working as a Team Lead for Barnes and Nobel, code reviews were consuming lot of my time and I looked for some tool which can save my time, not getting what I needed, I created this simple but useful tool and decided to share it with you.

-Tools is developed in PHP with purpose to check and report uncommented lines of code in files.
+Tools is developed in PHP with purpose to check and report uncommented lines of code in files.Such type of review is needed specially when you are working on complex projects.

 Objective is to report complex projects and reduce code review time.
 The tool is capable to traverse complex directories structure, identify PHP source code and generate report.